bradbell/xrst/sphinx/test_out/heading_links.rst

 2. The ``@`` and not ``.`` character is used to separate levels because the ``.`` character is often used in titles and page names; e.g. :ref:`auto_file@conf.py`.
-3. Specifying all the levels for a heading may seem verbose, but it avoids ambiguity when the same heading appears twice in one page;
+3. Including all the levels above a heading in its label may seem verbose, but it avoids ambiguity when the same heading appears twice in one page;
    e.g the heading Example might appears multiple times in different context.
    This also helps keep the links up to date.
    If a heading changes, all the links to that heading, and all the headings below it,  will break.
 This identifies the links that should be checked to make sure they are still valid.
+4. It is an error for two headings have the same HTML anchor.
+   This makes the html links to a heading valid as long as its label does not change.
+This is useful when posting the answer to a questions using a link to a particular heading.

 .. _heading_links@Example: